szabgab/slides/git-intro/intro.md

 * Add your name, email to the global configuration.
 * Look at the help page of one of the commands.

+## 4 Ways to get started
+{id: 4-ways-to-get-started}

+* Create empty local repository
+* Create repository in local directory where we already have files of the project
+* Clone remote repository
+* Fork and then clone remote repository of someone else

 ## Creating a local empty repository
 {id: local-rep}